 Get a quote below or read our in-depth review!

 World Nomads provides travel insurance for travelers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 More Epic Hostels in Japan and Asia

-Hopefully by now you’ve found the perfect hostel for your upcoming trip to Osaka.
+Hopefully, by now you’ve found the perfect hostel for your upcoming trip to Osaka.

 Planning an epic trip all across Japan or even Asia itself?

-Don’t worry – we’ve got you covered!
+Don’t worry – I’ve got you covered!

 For more cool hostel guides around Asia, check out:

 That’s the end of my guide to the top hostels in Osaka!
 I hope my guide helped you choose the perfect hostel for your adventure.
 Whatever hostel you book, I am sure you will have an awesome time exploring all the many things to do in Osaka.

 If you’re ever unsure, I always suggest going for my overall favorite place to stay in Osaka, Pax Hostel, which offers comfy beds, modern furnishings, a state-of-the-art kitchen, a bar, and communal space to meet other travelers, and even a record shop.